honeycombio/terraform-provider-honeycombio/docs/resources/query.md

 # Resource: honeycombio_query

-Creates a query in a dataset.
+Creates a Query scoped to a Dataset or Environment.

-Queries can be used by triggers and boards, or be executed via the [Query Data API](https://docs.honeycomb.io/api/query-results/).
+Queries can be used by Triggers and Boards, or be executed via the [Query Data API](https://docs.honeycomb.io/api/query-results/).

--> **Note** Queries can only be created or read.
-Any changes will result in a new query object being created, and destroying it does nothing.
+-> **Note** Queries are immutable and can not be deleted -- only created or read.
+  Any changes will result in a new query object being created.

 ## Example Usage